SandwichGuy11/Auto_Virtual_Piano/README.md

 ### User Manual:
-1. Put any text file in "sheets" folder
+1. Put a text file that contains a sheet in "sheets" folder
 2. Run main.py